CREATEmory/CLASS-1-Intro-To-CREATEmory/TERMINAL.md

 We are going to:

 * build a file structure
-* open the file structure in Sublime
+* open the file structure
 * write some code
 * run parts of the code